Marvin Jones Jr. Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 - So far this season, 19.8% of the 333 passes thrown by his team have gone Jones' way.

-- Jones has seen the ball thrown his way eight times in the red zone this season, 29.6% of his team's 27 red zone pass attempts.
+- With eight targets in the red zone this season, Jones has been on the receiving end of 29.6% of his team's 27 red zone pass attempts.

-- The Jaguars, who rank 31st in the NFL in points scored, have dropped back to pass 61.2% of the time while running the football 38.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the 49ers.